The St George Strollers run regular walks in St George and the surrounding areas.

 Walks away from St George are planned so that they can be easily reached by bus or train with a published meeting point and suggested transport option.

 We are a friendly group and new walkers are always welcome.
-The group was set up by Friends of Troopers Hill in May 2011 and currently has 5 active, volunteer walk leaders supported by 8 trained volunteer "back markers".
+The group was set up by Friends of Troopers Hill in May 2011.

-June, Susan, Liz, Peter and Andy research walks and lead them.
-Eight other volunteers, Susan C, Anne, Julie, Richard, Lynn, Charlie, Alan and Pat, help check the walks in advance and on the day, walk at the back of our group of walkers to help make all our walks safe and enjoyable.
+June, Susan, Liz, Peter, Ray, Andy and Cathy research walks and lead them.
+Julie, Richard, Lynn, Charlie, Alan and Pat, help check the walks in advance and on the day, walk at the back of our group of walkers to help make all our walks safe and enjoyable.

-Behind the scenes we have Margaret and Liz volunteering as administrators, Lea looking after a small amount of funding that covers our expenses and occasional "special" walks where we might hire a coach or the services of someone with specialised knowledge to lead us on a particularly interesting walk.
+Behind the scenes we have Margaret and Liz volunteering as administrators and looking after our funds.
 We also have volunteers creating our leaflets and posters and putting up posters in 21 locations around St George.